sudoblockio/tackle/docs/writing-tackle-files.md

 ### Control Flow

-Tackle-box also enables conditionals, loops, and other [base methods](hook-methods.md) that are also able to be expressed in both hook call forms.
+Tackle also enables conditionals, loops, and other [base methods](hook-methods.md) that are also able to be expressed in both hook call forms.
 For instance here we can see a `for` loop in both forms:

 ```yaml
 ttd: